Belonging & Connection

 Over the past few years, both national and local data have pointed to a troubling trend: people are feeling more isolated, trust in institutions and each other is declining, and fewer folks feel like they truly belong in their communities.

-In response, our coalition came together last year for a facilitated, all-day retreat to reflect on what we were seeing and where we wanted to go.
+In response, our coalition has reflected on what we were seeing and where we want to go.
 The idea of belonging kept rising to the surface — not as a buzzword, but as a core need that touches every part of community health.
-By the end of the day, we had agreed: we wanted to work together to strengthen belonging and connection in Park County.
+The more we’ve learned, the more we’ve agreed: we want to work together to strengthen belonging and connection in Park County.

 “What would it look like to improve Park County’s mental health indicators by strengthening our relationships with each other?”